All news

 Alan Roura: "My morale is sky high !"

-SKIPPERS' SAYINGS (6/40).
+THE SKIPPERS SAID (6/40).
 The youngest skipper on the last two editions, Alan Roura returns to the Vendée Globe with a competitive foiler (Alex Thomson's former-Hugo Boss) and a prestigious sponsor (Hublot).
 Although he has had to work hard to master and optimise his new IMOCA his last transatlantic race shows that he has all the qualities to make it into the top 10 on this upcoming Vendée Globe.

 LORIENT, FRANCE - SEPTEMBER 15 : Ambiance shots of the Swiss skipper Alan Roura onboard his Imoca Hublot, during the 48h solo of the Defi Azimut off Lorient, on September 15th, 2022. (photo by Jean-Louis Carli / Alea)